 Time management, we here that phrase from so many in all walks of life.
 I’ve heard it uttered more of late so I thought it might fun to review some tips on the subject; better yet from one of blog assistants.

-Let me introduce you to one of my best friends and she also happens to be my blog assistant.
+Let me introduce you to one of my best friends and she also happens to be one of my blog assistants.
 I have known Elizabeth Scott for over 10 years.
 She was my executive assistant when I was a VP of Sales and has continued to be an invaluable resource for me in the blogosphere.
-She has just recently launched her new website Virtual Admin To Go showcasing her new business.
 When I asked if she would like to do a guest post, she was delighted.

 Time management is a constant concern for we bloggers.
 Not because we don’t know how to manage it.
 It’s because it’s not the only thing we have in our life and finding the time to squeeze all that is required to run a successful blog is very challenging indeed.
 Elizabeth has helped me find that extra time with her services.
 So take it away Elizabeth.